 The values D obtained from the different oscillation periods are about the same, though they show some scatter.
-This means that the displacement mechanism is the same for all oscillations.
+This makes us presume that the displacement mechanism may be the same for all oscillations.
 However, D appears to follow a trend in the vertical direction.
 The displacements are below 100 m in the lower stratosphere and slowly increase with height to above 200 m.

-Thus the important result is obtained that the self-sustained oscillations are related to a vertical displacement mechanism that is altitude dependent, but appears to be the same for all periods.
+Thus the important result is obtained that the self-excited oscillations are related to a vertical displacement mechanism that is altitude dependent, but appears to be the same for all periods.
 A more detailed analysis is beyond the scope of this paper.